shantanu1singh/product-school/README.md

 To learn more about the feature, you can read a sample [Press Release](PressRelease.md) covering the feature.

 For a more detailed specification, you can refer to the [Product Requirements Document](PRD.md) created for the feature.

+Please review the final [slide deck](SpotifyPS.pptx) to get an overview of the proposed feature.